networktocode/nornir-pyntc/README.md

 # nornir-pyntc

-Nornir-Pyntc is a [Nornir plugin](https://nornir.readthedocs.io/en/latest/plugins/index.html).
+Nornir-Pyntc is a [Nornir Plugin](https://nornir.readthedocs.io/en/latest/plugins/index.html).
 It comes with a `connection` plugin and some basic `task` definitions.
 It extends the main functionality that [Pyntc](https://github.com/networktocode/pyntc) comes with and supports natively.

 ## Connection Plugin

-A pyntc connection plugin allows nornir to manage connections with devices using pyntc connection methods.
+The Pyntc connection plugin allows Nornir to manage connections with devices using the Pyntc connection methods.

 ## Tasks

-This plugin comes with a few pre-built Nornir tasks that line up with the basic Pyntc functionality.
+This plugin comes with pre-built Nornir tasks that line up with the basic Pyntc functionality.

 - pyntc_config - Used to pass configuration commands to a network device.
 - pyntc_file_copy - Used to copy a file to a network device.